nmacmunn/url-shortener/README.md

 # URL Shortener

+A simple URL shortener featuring:

+- Custom slugs (aliases)
+- View counting
+- Deletable links
+- Account-less link management

-This repo contains two TypeScript codebases to make a simple URL shortener.
+This repo contains two TypeScript codebases.

 - `api` provides an Express REST API
 - `app` is a SvelteKit web app that uses the API

+Other tech details:

+- Docker for containerization
+- PostgreSQL for persistence
+- Prisma for migrations <code><strike>and ORM</strike></code>
+- AppMap for dynamic analysis

 ## Install